JChads4/EPIC/README.md

 ## Contact

-For questions or feedback, please contact [Your Name] at [jamiechadderton8@gmail.com.com].
+For questions or feedback, please contact Jamie Chadderton at [jamiechadderton8@gmail.com].

 ---